maxuser0/minescript/docs/README.md

 #### unregister_chat_message_listener
 *Usage:* <code>unregister_chat_message_listener()</code>

-Unegisters a chat message listener, if any, for the currently running job.
+Unregisters a chat message listener, if any, for the currently running job.

+For a more user-friendly API, use [`ChatEventListener`](#chateventlistener) instead.

 *Returns:*